josiclab/flybrain-clustering/gallery.md

 ## Reduced Graphs

 We use a clustering algorithm with a control parameter which essentially controls the coarseness of the clustering -- lower values of the parameter produce larger clusters, which tend to break apart into smaller sub-clusters as the parameter increases.
 Below is an example of the output from this algorithm.
-The left plot shows the 8 clusters found at the coarsest setting, with the control parameter at 0 -- each node in this graph represents from just under 100 to over 5000 neurons; the edges .
-A slight increase in the control parameter breaks apart those clusters.
-Click on the plots for interactive versions.
+The left plot shows the 8 clusters found at the coarsest setting, with the control parameter at 0 -- each node in this graph represents from just under 100 to over 5000 neurons; the edges are log scaled to the number of edges between the clusters.
+A slight increase in the control parameter breaks apart those clusters, shown on the right.
+Click on the plots for interactive versions: hover over a node to see how many nodes and edges lie within that cluster, as well as highlight its connectivity.
+The toolbar on the right lets you pan and zoom as well.

 [<img src="figures/reduced_graph_0.png" width="45%" />](figures/reduced_graph_0.html)
 [<img src="figures/reduced_graph_0.05.png" width="45%" />](figures/reduced_graph_0.05.html)

 ## Cluster breakdown

-Below is an example of this breakdown.
+Below is an example of how a single cluster breaks apart as the control parameter increases.
 The leftmost bar shows about 900 cells grouped together at the coarsest scale (control parameter = 0), in cluster #7 (the cluster labels are arbitrary).
 We'll refer to clusters by "parameter/id", so this cluster is "0.0/7".
 As the parameter increases (x axis), the clusters break apart.
 The height of each block is the proportion of the original ~900 cells that group together at the new parameter value.